isomerpages/ura-address/pages/Street and Building Name FAQs.md

     <input type="checkbox" id="accordion9">
     <label for="accordion9">Will there be a penalty imposed for changing a name after the SBNB has given approval?</label>
     <div>
-      <p>There is currently no penalty for changing a street or building/estate name after approval has been obtained.</p>
+      <p>There is currently no penalty for changing a street, building or estate name after approval has been obtained.</p>
           </div>
 </li>